 Pot of Gold Count and Clip Cards

-I printed out the cards and laminated them.
+First, I printed out the cards and laminated them for extra durability.

 After cutting them apart, I placed them in a basket with some clothespins for a fun, hands-on math center.

-Since there are options for both ten frames and twenty frames, you can choose which cards you want to work on with your students based on their needs or, for an extra challenge, work on all numbers 1-20!
+Since there are options for both ten frames and twenty frames, you can choose which cards you want to work on with your students based on their needs.
+Or rather, for an extra challenge, they can work on all numbers 1-20!

 I worked with two different groups of students.